Computers in the Library

 You can print out documents which you have been working on, such as essays or CVs as well as pages from websites.
 The cost is 10p per page for printing in black and white and 50p for full colour.

 You can save your work onto CD/disc/memory stick on some computers, but not all at present - please ask staff before you start.
 Alternatively you can save your work to an email account (such as hotmail) or print it out.
 You need to do this before the end of the session when the computer logs off.
 By sending your work as an attachment to your email account, you will be able to work on it again at a later date.
 If you do not have an email account, ask the library staff to show you how to set one up before you start.

 - Word processing (for essays, letters, cvs and so on)

 Can I get help from library staff?

 Staff in the library will help you to get started on the computer, but they won't be able to give you detailed training on using the different types of software at the moment.
-If you need computer training, you could visit the Learning Centre at Central Library.

 To find out more, contact your local library.